 Neonates and juveniles should have one correctly-sized prey animal per week.
-Adult white lipped pythons should be fed approximately every two weeks.
+Adult white-lipped pythons should be fed approximately every two weeks.

-You’ll notice that your white lipped python may appear duller or darker, or perhaps even have milky or “blue” patches over its eyes.
+You’ll notice that your white-lipped python may appear duller or darker, or perhaps even have milky or “blue” patches over its eyes.
 These are all signs of an upcoming shed.

 But what can you do for your snake as it prepares to shed?
-Offer a humid hide, a larger water bowl for bathing, and keep your humidity parameters as perfect as you can.
+Offer a humid hide, a larger water bowl for bathing, and keep your humidity parameters as perfect as possible.
 The better the snake has a solid, constant source of humidity, the easier it can peel its skin off.

-The white lipped python does not frequently hibernate in the wild and it should not be heavily encouraged in the care of humans.
+The white-lipped python does not frequently hibernate in the wild and it should not be heavily encouraged in the care of humans.

 If you do prefer to let your reptile collection rest throughout your winter and want to try it with this species, I strongly recommend keeping a close watch on this snake as you try it out.

 Why?
-White lipped pythons are notoriously thin-skinned animals and dehydrate very easily.
+White-lipped pythons are notoriously thin-skinned animals and dehydrate very easily.

 This is more of a “look, don’t touch” species, though some advanced handlers may enjoy adding to their bite collection from bigger, more bitey pythons.

-The white lipped python is nowhere near as bad about biting as some of the more advanced species (we’re looking at you, emerald tree boas), but will still happily take a chunk or two out of their handlers just because they’re curious if you’re dinner.
+The white-lipped python is nowhere near as bad about biting as some of the more advanced species (we’re looking at you, emerald tree boas), but will still happily take a chunk or two out of their handlers just because they’re curious if you’re dinner.

-This includes fully fed, heavy white lipped pythons.
+This includes fully fed heavy white-lipped pythons.
 Just because they had dinner three days ago doesn’t mean that you’re not a mouse.
 And they really need to test that.

-If you do desire to handle your white lipped python, get a pair of fireplace gloves or heavy woodworking gloves.
+If you do desire to handle your white-lipped python, get a pair of fireplace gloves or heavy woodworking gloves.
 You are absolutely going to get bitten, eventually, so go ahead and prepare for it.